endomer-py/endomer/README.md

 ## Instalación

-endomer se instala si ya has instalado otro de los paquetes del ecosistema.
+endomer se instala cuando instalas otro de los paquetes del ecosistema.

 <!-- You can install the released version of endomer from [CRAN](https://CRAN.R-project.org) with: -->
 <!-- ``` r -->